 Below: An example in Summer Green.

 Notes: Western Poison Ivy is indigenous to the Garden.
 Eloise Butler catalogued it on May 25, 1907.
-She also brought into the Garden the Eastern Poison Ivy in 1912 from an East Coast source.
-Both are still extant.
+In her 1926 article Shrubs in the Wild Garden she noted it was on of the four most abundant under-shrubs.
+She also stated that it could be denominated as "weedy" and was grubbed out continually.
+She also brought into the Garden the Eastern Poison Ivy (Toxicodendron radicans) in 1912 from an East Coast source.
+That species is not extant.
 While called 'western' this species is found coast to coast in North America with the exceptions being the states of the SE part of the U.S. and California; and in Canada it is found in all the lower provinces except Labrador and Newfoundland.
 Within Minnesota, it is widespread throughout the state with most exceptions being in the western half of the state whereas the Eastern Poison Ivy is only known in 7 widely separated counties.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.